FluffyKas/FluffyKas/README.md

-## Hey there friend, I'm Kas :raising_hand:
+## Hey there, I'm Kas :raising_hand:

 <br/>

 Welcome to my github profile!
 If you're here to learn more about me and my projects, you in the right place.
-If not, I wish you a lovely day still :green_heart:

 ***